azerothcore/telegram-automated-db-backup/README.md

 ```bash
 $ python3 bak.py
 ```

+Note: alternatively, you can also run `bak-per-table.py` if you want to make a backup with one file per table instead of one file per db.

 The first time, pyrogram will need from your telegram account a TOKEN that you will receive on Telegram, after this, pyrogram will generate a sqlite database in the same directory of bak.py to keep the session with your Telegram user.